-Yes, we will accept residence applications all summer as long as there is space available.
+Yes, we accept residence applications as long as there is space available.

 Many students select a residence preference based on their Faculty program of study.
 You can also select based on, proximity to classes and other campus amenities.
 For more detailed information about how the residences are linked with Faculty programs, please check the program affiliations